rust-windowing/winit/HALL_OF_CHAMPIONS.md

   vastly more sustainable era of winit.
 * [@goddessfreya]: For selflessly taking over maintainership of glutin, and her stellar dedication to improving both winit and glutin.
-* [@ArturKovacs]: For constently maintaining the macOS backend, and his immense involvement in designing and implementing the new keyboard API.
+* [@ArturKovacs]: For consistently maintaining the macOS backend, and his immense involvement in designing and implementing the new keyboard API.

 [@tomaka]: https://github.com/tomaka